rafammpp/plausible-hosting/README.md

 R2_ACCESS_KEY_ID=
 R2_SECRET_ACCESS_KEY=
 R2_ENDPOINT=

+# clouding.io settings
+FOLLOWER=false # if set to true, this server will never backup.
+It will only do a restore from the configured SERVER_NAME bucket folder
+CLOUDING_APIKEY=
+FOLLOWER_TO_WAKEUP=  # the ip of the follower server
 ```

 `SECRET_KEY_BASE` Will be generated and put here later by the script itself.
 But you can place your own if you want.